 Is It a Scam?

 No, Arbonne is far from being considered a scam.
-They have been around for more than 40 years, and they have an A+ grade (accredited by BBB).
+It has been around for more than 40 years and has an A+ grade (accredited by BBB).
 There’s no way a pyramid scheme can survive for this long.

 If you are a social butterfly and recruiting people is something you like, then you can give it a shot.
 However, most people don’t do great with multi-level marketing programs.
 You shouldn’t be surprised when you see their stats as recruiting isn’t for everyone.